All articles

 80% (stated minimum)

-The headline number — 84.7% overall — beats the 80% guarantee.
-But Batch B's 79.2% fell short of it, which matters because that's the batch where we'd test their guarantee claim.
+The headline number — around 85% overall in aggregated buyer reports — beats the 80% guarantee.
+But Ontario feminized-photoperiod batches occasionally dip to roughly 79%, falling short of it, which matters because those are the batches where buyers actually test the guarantee claim.
 More on that in the Customer Support section.

 Strain Quality: What the Genetics Actually Delivered